BBNJ Informal Dialogues

-As of March 2022, an international legally binding instrument under the United Nations Convention on the Law of the Sea (UNCLOS) on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) has been agreed.
+In March 2023, after nearly two decades, an international legally binding instrument under the United Nations (UN) Convention on the Law of the Sea (UNCLOS) on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) was finalized and formally adopted by consensus on 19 June 2023.
+On 20 September 2023, the BBNJ treaty was opened for signature.
+Thus far, 83 countries have signed the Agreement.
+This considerable number of signatories demonstrates international political will to protect the Ocean in areas beyond national jurisdiction as a global common.

 The BBNJ Informal Dialogues is a Track 1.5 platform that brings together government representatives, experts and other stakeholders to make concrete progress toward the ratification and implementation of the High Seas Treaty.